 Historical Weather Data

 For daily historical weather data, we charge one Unit per result row.
 Again, this is the same as Dark Sky with the bonus that you can request multiple days and/or multiple locations in a single call.
-Note also that this billing case applies to our “statistical” forecasts (climate-based forecasts beyond the normal 15-day forecast) and historical weather summaries as well.
-This is because statistical forecasts and historical summaries are composed of aggregated history data.
+Note also that this billing case applies to our “statistical” forecasts (climate-based forecasts beyond the normal 15-day forecast).
+This is because statistical forecasts and statistical forecasts are composed of aggregated history data.

 Hourly and Sub-hourly Historical Data

 For hourly and sub-hourly historical data, each result row is billed a one Unit.
 This means that for hourly data queries, one day costs 24 Units.
 Likewise, sub-hourly queries will bill based on the number of records returned.
 This represents a departure from the Dark Sky billing model but as a benefit it allows access to data options that Dark Sky did not.
 Customers who need to access a lot of weather history data should consider a month plan.
 Choosing a monthly plan can greatly reduce the cost for some users.